 ADDRESS OF ACCOUNT HOLDER: Ismet Kaptan Mah.
 Sair Esref Bulv.
 No 35/1 D 803 Konak/Izmir, TURKEY

 BANK ADDRESS: Atatürk cad.
 No: 422, 35220, Alsancak, Izmir, Turkey

 SWIFT CODE: ISBKTRIS

 IBAN: TR02 0006 4000 0023 4270 4434 94

 The Symposium will have both oral and poster presentations.

-Research communications are strictly limited to maximum 8 pages and must clearly state the purpose, the findings, and the originality of their contribution.
+Research communications texts must have a minimum of 5 pages and a maximum of 8 pages.
+They must clearly state the purpose, the findings, and the originality of their contribution.
 Acceptance for oral presentations will be based on peer review of these communications.
 Communications accepted for presentation will be published by Begell House, Inc., in a proceedings volume and will be available in the form of flash memory disks to the participants at the registration.

 After the conference, authors of contributed papers will have the opportunity to submit an improved/enhanced version of their work, still based on their presentation content.
 These submissions will be considered for publication in a special issue of the Journal of Quantitative Spectroscopy and Radiative Transfer, after undergoing a new review process.

 The Symposium will also include poster sessions to allow researchers to discuss their most recent work in a relaxed atmosphere.
 Selection for the poster session will be based on one-page abstracts only, and no further text is required for the posters.

 All authors are expected to send their contributed papers or abstracts (for posters) in a camera-ready pdf format.
 The guidelines for preparing camera-ready papers can be found in the Guide for Authors section.